-- Your agenda is one thing.
-But behind the agenda, there is a human being - you - who must show emotional intelligence to be able, for example, to reorganize teams to better balance the different personality profiles, or even to identify a silenced participant to give them the floor.
-Pay attention to the group dynamics and reorganize it if necessary!
+- Your agenda is one thing, but behind the agenda, there is a human being—you—who must show emotional intelligence to be able, for example, to reorganize teams to better balance the different personality profiles, or even to identify a silenced participant to give them the floor.
+Pay attention to the group dynamics and reorganize if necessary!

-A good workshop facilitator must know how to get the word out within the company, the beneficial effects of Design Thinking on collaboration and on a customer-centric culture.
+A good workshop facilitator must know how to get the word out within the company about the beneficial effects of Design Thinking on collaboration and on a customer-centric culture.

 - When preparing your workshop, insist that the list of participants include representatives of all the teams affected by the issue to be resolved.
 This will allow the project to obtain greater internal support, since all the stakeholders will have been involved from the get-go.

-- The more, the merrier: although it’s quite possible to lead a solo workshop, we strongly recommend that you be two people (or a few more, depending on the size of the group and the duration of the workshop).
-That way, you can in turn take the lead on activities throughout, and you can also designate secondary roles for yourselves: note taking, technical checks, photos of the material produced, etc.
+- Although it’s quite possible to lead a solo workshop, we strongly recommend that you be two people (or a few more, depending on the size of the group and the duration of the workshop).
+That way, you can take it in turns to lead activities throughout, and you can also designate secondary roles for yourselves such as note taking, technical checks, photos of the material produced, etc.

 - Lastly, if time permits, use the last few minutes of your workshop to take inventory of what you’ve accomplished during the time spent together and inform the participants of the next steps in the project.
-This will allow them to see the benefits of the approach and, who knows ... maybe it will open up other opportunities for you to use this methodology within the company!
+This will allow them to see the benefits of the approach, and maybe it will open up other opportunities for you to use this methodology within the company.

 Keep in mind that the experience your clients will have during your workshops is the way they will remember you.
 Make sure you create a meaningful experience for them and there is a good chance that the workshop will be a success and that the opportunity will arise again.